Yoga Therapy

 I work with everybody.

-Given my medical background though, my main interest is in working with those who have conditions associated with ageing such as falls, frailty, memory impairment.
-And in working with those who are living with a chronic disease.
+Given my medical background, my main interest is in working with those who have conditions associated with ageing and those living with chronic disease.

-This is because I strongly value what Yoga Therapy can bring to the lived experience and I want to share that with as many people as possible.
-And just a reminder, I do not offer any medical advice.
+This is because I strongly value what Yoga therapy can bring to the lived experience and I want to share that with as many people as possible.
+And just a reminder, I do not offer medical advice.

 What to expect